python/cpython/Doc/library/msvcrt.rst

 .. function:: getch()

-   Read a keypress and return the resulting character.
+   Read a keypress and return the resulting character as a byte string.
    Nothing is echoed to the console.
 This call will block if a keypress is not already available, but will not wait for :kbd:`Enter` to be pressed.
 If the pressed key was a special function key, this will return ``'\000'`` or ``'\xe0'``; the next call will return the keycode.
    The :kbd:`Control-C` keypress cannot be read with this function.

 .. function:: getwch()